-Fast Math With Faster
+Fast Math with Faster

 What if I told you your numerical computations, encoders, and string operations could be up to 64x faster?
 What if we could make them that much faster without uglifying your code or touching more than one core, and without sacrificing portability?

-Enter faster, the library which makes SIMD easy.
+, the library which makes SIMD

 Let's pretend you have many matrices of floats, and you want to calculate the determinant of these matrices.